osiris-project/osiris-src/README.md

+# WARNING: this project is no longer maintained
 # Osiris-src

 This is the source tree for the Osiris kernel, an operating system aiming to be a modern, GNU-free Unix clone licensed under 0BSD.